Written by Tomas Meskauskas

-Aartemis browser hijacker changes the "Target" field of one's Google Chrome shortcut.
-To fix this - locate your Google Chrome shortcut on your Desktop and click the right mouse button over it.
+The Aartemis browser hijacker changes the "Target" field of the Google Chrome shortcut.
+To fix this, locate your Google Chrome shortcut on your Desktop and click the right mouse button over it.
 In the opened menu choose "Properties".
-In the opened window locate Target field and eliminate all text (hxxp://www.aartemis.com/...) which is entered after "C:\Program Files\Google\Chrome\Application\chrome.exe"
+In the opened window locate Target field and eliminate all text (hxxp://www.aartemis.com/...), which is entered after "C:\Program Files\Google\Chrome\Application\chrome.exe"

 Remove Aartemis related browser extensions:

-Click on the wrench (bars) icon, select "Settings".
-In "On startup" section click "set pages", hover your mouse over aartemis.com and click the x symbol.
+Click the Chrome menu icon(at the top right corner of Google Chrome) select "Settings".
+In the "On startup" section click "set pages", hover your mouse over Aartemis.com and click the x symbol.
 Now you can add your preferred website as your homepage.